Hiking the Inca Trail to Machupicchu in Peru is South America's greatest trekking adventures. And ranked as one of the three best treks of the world.

 |Trip Style Active||

 Designed for outdoor adventurers.
-You don't have to be a decathlete to take an Active trip, just someone with a healthy love for getting active and the outdoors.
+You do not have to be a decathlete to take an Active trip, just someone with a healthy love for getting active and the outdoors.

 |Departure Every Day||